top of page

 The most effective organisations recognise this and focus on strengthening how information flows, how understanding is shared, and how systems support decision-making under pressure.

-Final thought
+Final Thought

+The near miss at Tindal was not simply the result of people failing to follow procedures.
 It was the result of a system that struggled to maintain shared situational awareness when conditions became degraded.

 By the time the aircraft were on final approach, the outcome had largely been shaped by the gaps in that awareness.